 Now marked by prominent beige road signs reading “Historic Route 66 1935-1964,” old Route 66 follows Sunset Boulevard from the historic core of the city, starting at Olvera Street and the El Pueblo de Los Angeles State Historic Park before winding west to Hollywood.
 In Hollywood itself, Route 66 turns onto Santa Monica Boulevard, then runs past the cemetery-cum-theme park Hollywood Forever (323/469-1181, daily, free), where such luminaries as Rudolph Valentino and Mel Blanc are entombed, overlooked by the water tower of legendary Paramount Studios.
-It’s a unique experience by day, and even more so on nights when the cemetery is host to outdoor screenings of its residents’ works.
+It’s a unique experience by day, and even more so on summer nights when the cemetery is host to outdoor screenings of its residents’ works.

 Continuing west to the Pacific, old Route 66 follows Santa Monica Boulevard through the heart of West Hollywood and Beverly Hills, where “Mr. Route 66” himself, the Oklahoma-born comedian Will Rogers, once was honorary mayor.